-Omilos 1, LLC

-Lucern Capital Partners

-Bridget Grant, Moore & Van Allen

-Meeting is required and has been held.
+SUMMARY OF PETITION The petition proposes to allow up to 152 multi-family residential units in one building.
+PROPERTY OWNER PETITIONER AGENT/REPRESENTATIVE Omilos 1, LLC Lucern Capital Partners Bridget Grant, Moore & Van Allen COMMUNITY MEETING Meeting is required and has been held.
 Report available online.
-Number of people attending the Community Meeting: $\,0\,$

-STAFF RECOMMENDATION

-Staff recommends approval of this petition upon resolution of outstanding issues related to transportation.

-Plan Consistency

-The petition inconsistent with the University Research Park Area Plan (2010) recommendation of office/retail use.

-Rationale for Recommendation

-- While this petition is inconsistent with the Office/Retail future land use recommended by the area plan, the petition does fulfill the area plan's goals of expanding housing choices and allowing for a mixture of land uses throughout the area. - Approval of this petition will increase the housing supply within the steadily growing University City Area.
+Number of people attending the Community Meeting: 0 STAFF RECOMMENDATION Staff recommends approval of this petition.
+Plan Consistency The petition inconsistent with the University Research Park Area Plan (2010) recommendation of office/retail use.
+Rationale for Recommendation While this petition is inconsistent with the Office/Retail future land use recommended by the area plan, the petition does fulfill the area plan's goals of expanding housing choices and allowing for a mixture of land uses throughout the area.
+Approval of this petition will increase the housing supply within the steadily growing University City Area.
+This site is proximate to the recently approved Rezoning Petition 2021-030, which also allows for multi-family housing in this group of parcels.

-- This site is proximate to the recently approved Rezoning Petition 2021-030, which also allows for multi-family housing in this group of parcels. - The petitioner commits to providing a 12-foot multi-use path and an 8-foot planting strip alongside Research Drive, as well as two pedestrian connections from Research Drive to the site, therefore enhancing the pedestrian environment.
+• The petitioner commits to providing a 12-foot multi-use path and an 8-foot planting strip alongside Research Drive, as well as two pedestrian connections from Research Drive to the site, therefore enhancing the pedestrian environment.